 As we’ll see, incorporating venture debt into your overall capital mix is a simple, efficient, and cost-effective way of growing a business.
 And it allows you to do so without the downsides that come with relying exclusively on equity.

 Venture debt is a form of non-dilutive financing that complements equity.
 More specifically, it typically takes the form of a term loan or line of credit that companies can use to proactively fuel growth.
 They can do this, for example, by:

 - Providing basic working capital

-For fast-growing companies that don’t have significant assets or positive cash flows and therefore often don’t have access to traditional bank loans, venture debt can be a powerful debt financing tool.
+For fast-growing companies that don’t have significant assets or positive cash flows (and therefore often don’t have access to traditional bank loans), venture debt can be a powerful debt financing tool.

 And yet, founders and CEOs in the technology sector have failed to apply the same logic to their businesses.
 Instead, the generally held belief was that the only way to raise the capital needed to grow a technology business was to partner with angel investors or a venture capital firm to raise equity.
-While this approach was historically driven in part by the lack of debt-funding alternatives for technology companies, the allure of being backed by top-tier VCs also plays a role.
+While this approach was historically due in part to the lack of debt-funding alternatives for technology companies, the allure of being backed by top-tier VCs also plays a role.
 That’s because founders and CEOs often see VC funding as a proxy for success, even when that’s not always the case.

 Comparing venture debt and equity

-While the idea of raising a large equity round can be very appealing, using equity alone to grow a business has some important implications In particular, raising equity:
+While the idea of raising a large equity round can be very appealing, using equity alone to grow a business has some important implications.
+In particular, raising equity: